-As the legalization of Marijuana spreads like wildfire from state-to-state, opinions on the medicinal properties of the plant grow more favorable.
+As the legalization of medical marijuana spreads like wildfire from state-to-state, public opinion on the medicinal properties of the plant grows more favorable.
 A large factor in this push has been the proven homeopathic and therapeutic properties of Cannabidiol (CBD)—one of the primary, non-psychotropic compounds found in the cannabis plant.
-And now, another one of the lesser-known compounds within the plant cannabinol (CBN) has begun to make its way into the limelight.
+And now, another one of the lesser-known compounds within the plant cannabinol (CBN) is making its way into the limelight.

 But what is cannabinol exactly, and does it have medicinal benefits?